-- Prepare the siomai by combining ground beef, onion, carrot, scallion, egg, Sesame oil, and ground black pepper in a large bowl.
+Prepare the siomai by combining ground pork, onion, carrot, scallion, egg, Sesame oil, and ground black pepper in a large bowl.
 Mix well.

 - Crush the pork cube using your fingers and then add to the pork mixture.
 Continue to blend the ingredients using a spatula or spoon.

 - Scoop around 2 tablespoons of pork mixture.
 Place it in a middle of a potsticker wrapper (also known as siomai wrapper), and then secure by folding the sides.
 Compress the pork mixture by pressing the top part using your thumb.
 Arrange each piece of pork siomai in a steamer.
 Perform this step until you reach the count of pork siomai that you intend to make.
 Note: you can keep a portion of the pork mixture in the freezer for later use.

 - Boil 6 cups water in a steaming pot or cooking pot.
 Steam the siomai for 20 to 25 minutes.